planning 17 min read

 Very few true "summer camps" serve kids under 3 — most programs for this age are structured as enrichment classes or play-based morning programs rather than week-long day camps.
 For ages 3–5, look at: YMCA branches (most have half-day preschool programs), City Recreation departments (San José's Camp Jr. starts at age 3), and community center drop-in programs.

-For age 4–5 specifically, Club SciKidz offers half-day STEM sessions, and Camp Galileo's youngest cohort (rising Kindergarten) is genuinely suitable for mature 5-year-olds.
+For age 4–5 specifically, Club SciKidz offers half-day STEM sessions, and Camp Galileo's youngest cohort (rising Kindergarten) works well for mature 5-year-olds.
 The key question at this age is less "which camp" and more "is my child ready for a structured week-long program away from familiar caregivers?"
 Many families use a one-week trial at a city rec camp as the first experience before committing to specialty programs.

 Elementary School (Ages 6–10)